Siddudundani02/Siddappa-Assignment/README.md

-# Siddappa-Assignment
+# TANDEMLOOP-Assignment
-All four program are solved in JAVA language.
+All four programs are solved in JAVA language.